Easy Access Chicago

 MP3 Tours of the Loop

 The Chicago Loop Alliance website offers free, self-guided audio tours that can be downloaded to MP3 players.
-Three tours--Art Loop, Landmark Loop and Theatre Loop-and maps are available online at www.chicagoloopalliance.com.
+Three tours with maps-Art Loop, Landmark Loop and Theatre Loop-are available online at www.chicagoloopalliance.com.
 Or you can reserve a fully-loaded "Loop the Loop" MP3 player at the ArchiCenter, 224 South Michigan Ave. (across from the Art Institute), 312-922-8687.

 Insider Tips menu